computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 <a name="milestone-3"></a>
 # Milestone 3

-The goals of Milestone 3 are to do a literature review to determine the approaches that other researchers took to solve your problem, and to implement a published system to establish as a strong baseline for your project.
+The goals of Milestone 3 are to do a thorough literature review to determine the approaches that other researchers took to solve your problem, and to implement a published system to establish as a strong baseline for your project.

-For your literature review, you should read 3-5 research papers that address the problem that you are working on.
-You should write a 1-2 paragraph summary of each paper, desribing the approaches that they proposed and what results they got.
-You should also include an addition 1-2 paragraphs saying which of the approaches that you selected as the published baseline that you are re-implementing.
-You should submit your literature review in a markdown formatted file called lit-review.md.

 You should re-implement the published baseline that you selected.
-It's fine to use machine learning packages like sklearn, or NLP software like Spacy or NLTK, but you should implement the main algorithms yourself.
+It's fine to use machine learning packages like pytorch or sklearn, or NLP software like AllenNLP or Spacy, but you should implement the main algorithms yourself.
 You should not turn in existing code that implements the baseline.

 You should include a baseline.md markdown file that includes step-by-step instructions on how to run your baseline code.
 Your baseline.md should also report the score for your system for your test and development data, and compare that to your random baseline.

-For Milestone 3, you will also prepare a presentation for your project.
+For Milestone 3, you will also prepare a draft presentation about your project.
+This can be a recording (10-12 minutes long), or Google slides with presenter's notes.
-Your in-class presentation should be 12 minutes long.
-You should create a slidedeck with [Google Slides](https://www.google.com/slides/about/).
 Your presentation should convey  these main ideas:
 * What is the topic of your term project?
 You should clearly explain to your classmates the problem that you selected to work on.
 Give an illustrative example of the problem first, and then give a more formal definition of the problem.
 * What is exciting about your term project?
 Why did you want to work on this topic?
 * How does the topic relate to the class?
 What new things did you learn?